honojs/website/introduction/concepts.md

 ![Router Tree](/images/router-tree.jpg)

 This router is not as fast as the RegExpRouter, but it is much faster than the Express router.
-The other two routers have route patterns that they do not support, but TrieRouter supports all patterns.
+TrieRouter supports all patterns though RegExpRouter does not.

 ### SmartRouter

-**SmartRouter** will select the best router for the application from the registered routers.
+**SmartRouter** will select the best router by inferring from the registered routers.
-Hono uses SmartRouter and the three routers by default.
+Hono uses SmartRouter and the two routers by default.

 ```ts
 // Inside the core of Hono.